dwarvesf/blog-hashnode/clhkdg98i000y09mi6vip68fb.md

 4. Since there are ten tasks and the maximum number of concurrent tasks is `2`, the total time needed to process all tasks will be five seconds (Each task takes one second)

-### The disadvantages with this pattern
+### The disadvantages of this pattern

-1. **Deadlocks**
+**Deadlocks**

-    * **Problem**

-        * One of the main disadvantages of the Semaphore pattern is the potential for deadlocks.
+One of the main disadvantages of the Semaphore pattern is the potential for deadlocks.
 Deadlocks occur when two or more processes are waiting for each other to release a resource, resulting in a deadlock situation where none of the processes can proceed.

-    * **Solution**

-        * To avoid deadlocks, it is important to ensure that all resources are released after they have been used.
-In Golang, this can be achieved by using the `defer`  statement to ensure that resources are always released, even if an error occurs.
+To avoid deadlocks, it is important to ensure that all resources are released after they have been used.
+In Golang, this can be achieved by using the `defer`statement to ensure that resources are always released, even if an error occurs.

-2. **Starvation**
+**Starvation**

-    * **Problem**

-        * Another disadvantage of the Semaphore pattern is the potential for starvation.
+Another disadvantage of the Semaphore pattern is the potential for starvation.
 Starvation occurs when a process is unable to access a shared resource because other processes are constantly accessing it.

-    * **Solution**

-        * To avoid starvation, it is important to implement a fair scheduling algorithm that ensures that all processes have equal access to the shared resource.
+To avoid starvation, it is important to implement a fair scheduling algorithm that ensures that all processes have equal access to the shared resource.
 In Golang, this can be achieved by using a `sync.Mutex` to lock the shared resource and a `sync.Cond` to signal when the resource is available.

-3. **Performance Overhead**
+**Performance Overhead**

-    * **Problem**

-        * The Semaphore pattern can also introduce performance overhead due to the additional synchronization mechanisms required to control access to the shared resource.

-    * **Solution**

-        * To minimize performance overhead, it is important to use the Semaphore pattern only when necessary and to carefully consider the number of resources that need to be shared.
+The Semaphore pattern can also introduce performance overhead due to the additional synchronization mechanisms required to control access to the shared resource.
+To minimize performance overhead, it is important to use the Semaphore pattern only when necessary and to carefully consider the number of resources that need to be shared.
 In Golang, this can be achieved by using buffered channels to limit the number of goroutines that can access the shared resource at any given time.

-## The number of goroutines
+## Considering the number of goroutines

 Goroutines are considered to be lightweight because they use little memory and resources plus their initial stack size is small.
 Prior to version 1.2 the stack size started at 4K and now as of version 1.4 it starts at 8K.
 The stack has the ability to grow as needed.